ernstc/telemetry/README.md

 <!-- span style="background-color: #FFFF99">TraceManager.Debug</span -->
 Steps to use Common.Diagnostics:
 1. Add a package reference to the package __Common.Diagnostics.1.0.\*.\*.nupkg__
-2. Configure the suitable listeners
-3. Add telemetry to your code with code sections and named sections:
+2. Add telemetry to your code with code sections and named sections:
 ```c#
 	- using (var sec = TraceManager.GetCodeSection(T)) // defines a code section within a static method
 	- using (var sec = this.GetCodeSection()) // defines a code section within an instance method
 	- using (var sec = TraceManager.GetCodeSection(T)) // defines a code section with a custom name within a static method
 	- using (var sec = this.GetNamedSection("<sectionName>")) // defines a code section with a custom name within an instance method
 ```
-4. Add trace statements to your code to send custom data to the listeners

-The following statements send telemetry information to the listeners when a code section `sec` is available
+3. Add trace statements to your code to send custom data to the listeners The following statements send telemetry information to the listeners when a code section `sec` is available
 ```c#
 	- sec.Debug